 Momma of 4 Cutiez tells about her experiences making Montessori bead bars.

-You can make a beautiful set of complete Montessori bead material with beads and wire by following the directions at Walk Beside Me.
+You can make a beautiful set of complete Montessori bead material with beads and wire.
 Or you can make a simple set for the bead stair and some introductory activities using pony beads and pipe cleaners.
 Just consider your homeschool and what will work best for your unique family.

 Here’s an example of a skip counting activity from Counting Coconuts using pony beads and pipe cleaners.
 It’s easy to prepare, yet attractive and an effective teaching tool.
 If you want to use the traditional Montessori colors, use golden beads for 10 bars.